How and When to Prune Houseplants

 Julie Bawden-Davis is a garden writer and master gardener, who since 1985 has written for publications such as Organic Gardening, Wildflower, Better Homes and Gardens and The Los Angeles Times.
 She is the author of seven books, including Reader’s Digest Flower GardeningFairy GardeningThe Strawberry Story, and Indoor Gardening the Organic Way, and is the founder of HealthyHouseplants.com.

-Julie
+Julie Bawden-Davis

-Julie Bawden-Davis is a bestselling journalist, blogger, speaker and romantic suspense author.
-Widely published, she has written 28 books and more than 4,000 articles for a wide variety of national and international publications, including Parade.com and The Los Angeles Times, where she was a weekly columnist.
-She specializes in home and garden, personal finance, small business, food, health and fitness, inspirational profiles and memoirs.
-She is also founder of HealthyHouseplants.com and the YouTube channel @HealthyHouseplants.
+Julie Bawden-Davis is a bestselling journalist, blogger, speaker and novelist.
+Widely published, she has written 25 books and more than 4,000 articles for a wide variety of national and international publications.
+For many years, Julie was a columnist with the Los Angeles Times, the San Francisco Chronicle and Parade.com.
+In nonfiction, Julie specializes in home and garden, small business, personal finance, food, health and fitness, inspirational profiles and memoirs.
+She is founder and publisher of HealthyHouseplants.com and the YouTube channel Healthy Houseplants.
+Julie is also a prolific novelist who has penned two fiction series.